 Is Hijab Mandatory in Islam?
 Complete Islamic Ruling for US Muslims

 I often find that confusion arises because the word "Hijab" itself can be interpreted broadly to mean anything from a specific headscarf to the entire code of modesty (Ḥayaˉ).
 However, when examining the core verses in the Holy Qur'an (Surah An-Nur 24:31 and Surah Al-Ahzab 33:59), I see that the command is specific and unequivocal.
 These verses establish two mandatory components: the head covering (Khumur), which must be drawn over the chest, and the outer garment (Jalabıˉb), which must be long and loose to conceal the adornment.
 This clear legal requirement is unanimously affirmed by the four major schools of Islamic jurisprudence (Fiqh).
+For a detailed examination of the precise language and context of the primary texts, see Quran on Hijab.

 In this article, I will conduct a direct, factual complete Islamic ruling, detailing the specific commands of the Qur'an and the subsequent interpretations by the classical scholars.
 I will clarify the components of the required covering and address the purpose of Hijab—namely, maintaining the dignity and safety of the Muslim woman in society.
 My aim is to use clear, understandable language to provide every Muslim in the United States with the certainty and confidence to understand and fulfill this fundamental religious duty.